pippo-java/pippo.github.io/_posts/2015-03-17-static-files.md

 The CrudNgDemo uses the [Bootstrap](http://getbootstrap.com/) & [Font-Awesome](http://fortawesome.github.io/Font-Awesome).
 You can manually copy those resources into your project or you can serve them from the [WebJars](http://www.webjars.org) project using the __webjarsAt__ method appropriate for your template engine.

-The CrudNgDemo also uses a custom CSS file which is a classpath resource from the `/public/` folder.
+The CrudNgDemo also uses a custom CSS file which is a classpath resource from the `/public` folder.

-In this demo, the html template page contains a head section like:
+In this demo, the html template page (freemarker engine) contains a head section like:

 ```html
 <head>